 However, where businesses consistently fail to comply or present a serious threat to public health, it is important that the Council takes action to protect consumers.
-Last year the Council issued 1531 warning letters requiring action to be taken, 35 legal notices, and 2 voluntary closure undertakings.
-Furthermore 3 food businesses were successfully prosecuted.
+Last year the Council issued 1720 written warnings requiring action and in more serious cases formal enforcement sanctions were taken.